ankitects/anki-manual/src/browsing.md

 note will be listed).

 By default, only selected notes will be affected.
-If you want to lift that restriction, you can untick the first checkbox (requires Anki 2.1.45+).
+If you want to lift that restriction, you can untick the "selected notes only" checkbox (requires Anki 2.1.45+).

 The regular expression option allows you to perform complex replacements.
 For example, assume there is the following text in a field: